rhodyprog4ds/BrownFall21/_sources/resources/datasets.md

 # Data Sources

+This page is a semi-curated source of datasets for use in assignments.
+The different sections have datasets that are good for different assignments.

+(basic-datasets)=
 ## Best for loading directly into a notebook
 - [Tidy Tuesday](https://github.com/rfordatascience/tidytuesday/tree/master/data) inside the folder for each year there is a README file with list of the datasets.
 These are .csv files
 - [Json Datasets](https://github.com/jdorfman/awesome-json-datasets)
 - [National Center for Education Statistics Digest 2019](https://nces.ed.gov/programs/digest/d19/tables_3.asp) These data tables are available for download as excel and visible on the page.
 - Lots of wikipedia pages have tables in them.

 ## Requires some more work